TikhonJelvis/TPL/README.md

     ls << fn := map fn ls;

+You can also use "operator slices" like in Haskell:

+    load 'base';
+    map (+ 2) (1..10)

+This code will add 2 to each of the list's items.
+The `+ 2` expression actually evaluates to a function in the form `λ α → α + 2`; the greek letter α is used because it cannot currently be used as a normal identifier.
+The opposite expression would have worked too: `2 +` results in `λ α -> 2 + α`.
+I suspect bad things might happen if you try to nest slices, so don't.

 You can also load other files.
 This will run those files in your current environment (so if you load a file inside a function, things from that file will only be available in *that* function!).

     load 'base';